-Due to the nature of BVES having not experienced a PSPS event the initiatives related to PSPS are in place to verify readiness in the case of an event.
-These initiatives are not designed to reduce risk as there has been no risk to reduce.
+To date BVES has not experienced conditions to invoke a PSPS, there is PSPS risk within the BVES service territory.
+Accordingly, the initiatives in the Table 9-5 are designed to mitigate that risk and ensure readiness in the case of conditions requiring PSPS activation.
 Actions are taken on these initiatives on a quarterly basis and updates and adjustments are made on an as needed basis.
 BVES's PSPS Exercises also help to determine the effectiveness of the initiatives and guide future updates.